 How can I get permission to use the NPS arrowhead?

 The NPS allows limited use of the NPS arrowhead when doing so contributes to our work.

-For permission to use the NPS arrowhead, please send a request to the Office of Partnerships and Philanthropic Stewardship with “arrowhead request” in the subject line.
+For permission to use the NPS arrowhead, please send a request to the NPS Brand Management Team with “arrowhead request” in the subject line.
 Requests typically take 6 weeks to process.
 The following information must be included in your request:

 - Reason for requesting the arrowhead

 - Media type (digital/web, print, film, or a combination of media types)

 If you’ve found a website that uses the NPS arrowhead inappropriately, we’d like to hear about it.
 Please send the url to Office of Partnerships and Philanthropic Stewardship.

 How can I get permission to use the NPS ranger uniform?

 The use of the NPS ranger uniform is limited to NPS employees.
 Permission will not be granted for any other use.